 How often you should see your dentist is dependent on your risk level for dental problems.
 If you have higher risk factors than most, or if you suffer from current dental diseases or problems, you will need to see your dentist more frequently.
 If you’re at a low risk for dental problems, you may see the same benefits from only one deep cleaning per year.
 Dental cleanings and exams allow dentists to identify problems and take care of them right away.
 If you have dental insurance, find out what’s covered.
 Many insurance plans cover two preventive dental visits per year.

 Call for a Preventive Dentistry Consultation

-Hardy Pediatric Dentistry and Orthodontics, located in Erie, CO, is passionate about helping you and your children achieve and maintain healthy teeth and beautiful smiles!
-We focus on prevention, tooth preservation, and awareness and make every effort to treat our patients the way we treat members of our own family.
+Hardy Pediatric Dentistry & Orthodontics, located in Erie, CO, is passionate about helping you and your children achieve and maintain healthy teeth and beautiful smiles!
+We focus on prevention, tooth preservation and awareness and make every effort to treat our patients the way we treat members of our own family.
 We offer comprehensive care for your dental needs in a relaxed and efficient atmosphere.
 We look forward to meeting you and your family!
 Call us today to make an appointment.